luzai/NetworkCompress/README.md

 - [x] generate soft-taget
 - experiments on random generate model
   - [x] generate random feasible command
-  - [x] check the completeness, run code parallel
+  - [x] check the completeness, run code in parallel
   - [x] find some rules: Gradient explosion happens when fc is too deep
 - [x] Data-augmentation is better than Dropout.